 WINDOW_CORR

-The Tableau WINDOW_CORR function returns the correlation between two measures from the start point to endpoint in a table.
+The Tableau WINDOW_CORR function returns the correlation between two measures from the start point to the endpoint in a table.
 The syntax of the WINDOW_CORR is:

 WINDOW_CORR(Expression1, Expression2, start_point, end_point)